-The PMA implementation schedule and operations has changed slightly from the GSP in response to ongoing project planning, permitting, and implementation.
+The PMA implementation schedule and operations have changed slightly from the GSP in response to ongoing project planning, permitting, and implementation.
 The model has been updated as described in Section 6.4 to reflect those changes.
 The projected water budget with projects has also been updated to account for the ongoing Mid-County Basin Optimization Study (Section 5.2).
 For the updated projected budget, Optimization Study Alternative A is used, which is the most similar to the GSP's projected implementation budget.
 Alternative A is akin to the PMA scenario presented in the GSP, with higher assumed SCWD demand as described in Section 5.2 and the addition of simulated inter-agency transfers.
-This includes relatively limited transfers from SCWD to SqCWD during winter months, and extensive transfers from SqCWD to SCWD in high demand summer months.
+It includes relatively limited transfers from SCWD to SqCWD during winter months, and extensive transfers from SqCWD to SCWD in high demand summer months.
 These transfers help SCWD sustainably and feasibly meet anticipated demands during dry periods.
-Apart from temporary and relatively minor MT exceedances following an extended 5 year drought period, Alternative A allows sufficient additional groundwater extraction to support transfers during dry periods while remaining sustainable.
+Apart from temporary and relatively minor MT exceedances following an extended 5 year drought period, Alternative A allows sufficient additional groundwater extraction to support transfers during dry periods while keeping groundwater conditions sustainable.
 Table 6-5 summarizes the updated projected water budget for Optimization Study Alternative A, while Table 6-6 compares average annual groundwater budget components for the GSP's implementation budget and Alternative A.

-The most notable change in the projected water budget is that average annual groundwater pumping increases 158 AFY (Table 6-6).
+The most notable change in the projected water budget is an average annual groundwater pumping increase of 158 AFY (Table 6-6).
 This is a result of changing project assumptions and implementation.
-Specifically higher demand assumptions and the impact of transfers between the 2 agencies that are greater from SqCWD to the City of Santa Cruz which increases net pumping.
-Differences in the 2 budgets are not solely due to changing project implementation; several rounds of recalibration discussed in Section 6.4 also impact the water budget, causing decreases in both total inflow and total outflow.
-Average annual change in groundwater storage is approximately 237 AFY less than the GSP projected budget.
+Net increases in projected pumping are projected to occur due to higher, more conservative demand assumptions and larger transfer volumes from SqCWD to the City of Santa Cruz than initially simulated.
+Differences in the 2 water budgets are not solely due to changing project implementation; recalibration discussed in Section 6.4 also impacts the water budget, causing decreases in both total inflow and total outflow.
+Average annual change in groundwater storage is approximately 240 AFY less than the GSP projected budget.
 This is partly from increased pumping to support transfers, but also due to improved model calibration.

-Crowndurates Dudget Common and Average Average Annual Volume (acre-feet) Groundwater Budget Component Minimum Maximum Average (rounded) Inflows UZF Recharge 1,065 7,725 3,577 35% Net Recharge from Stream Alluvium 118 1,774 534 5% Recharge from Terrace Deposits 957 3,068 1,455 14% Subsurface Inflow from Purisima Highlands Basin 4,373 4,956 4,630 45% Total Inflow 10,195 100% Outflows Groundwater Pumping 3,613 6,417 4,608 46% Subsurface Outflow to Santa Margarita Basin 177 238 200 2% Net Subsurface Outflow to Pajaro Valley Subbasin 3,318 4,008 3,686 37% Net Outflow Offshore 831 2,120 1,588 16% Total Outflow 10,082 100% Cumi ulative Average Change in Storage (acre-feet per year) +6,015 +113
+Croundwater Dudget Component Average Average Annual Volume (acre-feet) Groundwater Budget Component Minimum Maximum Average (rounded) Inflows UZF Recharge 1,065 7,725 3,577 35% Net Recharge from Stream Alluvium 124 1,780 540 5% Recharge from Terrace Deposits 957 3,068 1,454 14% Subsurface Inflow from Purisima Highlands Basin 4,371 4,955 4,628 45% Total Inflow 10,199 100% Outflows Groundwater Pumping 3,613 6,417 4,608 46% Subsurface Outflow to Santa Margarita Basin 177 238 200 2% Net Subsurface Outflow to Pajaro Valley Subbasin 3,319 4,008 3,686 37% Net Outflow Offshore 836 2,127 1,594 16% Total Outflow 10,088 100% Cumi ulative Average Change in Storage (acre-feet per year) +5, 852 +111